Is Professional Face Painting Safe for Kids? (Vancouver Parent Guide)

 • In severe cases, cause burning or discomfort

-When hiring a face painter, it is completely appropriate to ask:
+When hiring a professional face painter in Vancouver, it is completely appropriate to ask:

 • What brands do you use?